 StatusDescription

-NewThe form exists, but no Collector has started editing yet.
+NewThe form exists, but no collector has started editing yet.

-In ProgressA Collector has started work on this form.
+In ProgressA collector has started work on this form.
 Data entry, import, or validation can continue until the form is submitted.

 SubmittedThe form was submitted and is awaiting approval.